Women in Charles's family

 Dorothea expresses her claim to the Nordic countries, her father had lost.

 - second daughter of Isabella and niece of Charles V -

 During a visit to Milan in 1533, Emperor Charles V married the 12-year-old Christina with the sick, on the stick going Francesco II Sforza.
 She came to Milan in early 1534, where she received a warm welcome from Francesco and the people.
 But after 18 months Francesco died and Christina returns to Brussels in 1537.

 Now emperor Charles V. planned to marry Christina to King Henry VIII, who was looking for his fourth wife.
 Henry's court painter Hans Holbein portrayed the 16-year-old Christina, but the marriage did not materialize.
 Meanwhile Charles V had made once more peace with King FranÁois I, so he lost interest in an alliance with Henry VIII.
 Christina would have followed the wish of her uncle Karl, without expressing an opinion.
 A conceivable opinion was rumored much later: "If she had two heads, one should be available to King Henry".

 Finally Christina married FranÁois of Lorraine, for Charles V wanted to strength the alliance between the Empire and Lorraine.
 When FranÁois died in 1545 Christina took over the regency for the only 2Ĺ-year-old son Charles III.
 This brought her much trouble with France.

-From her stay in Milan, not only this medal, but also the picture
+From her stay in Milan comes not only this medal, but also a portrait

 Charles' dearest sister : Mary of Hungary (*1505 1558)